 - Use the BBB Scam Tracker reporting tool

 - Call the AARP Fraud Watch Helpline

-Nofziger notes mystery shopper scams can happen any time but occur more frequently during economic downturns and at certain times of the year.
+Nofziger noted mystery shopper scams can happen any time but occur more frequently during economic downturns and at certain times of the year.

-Nofziger says vigilance and consumer education are the best weapons against falling for fake mystery shopper gigs.
+Nofziger advised that vigilance and consumer education are the best weapons against falling for fake mystery shopper gigs.

 “These scammers are very clever at what they do and in the ways that they trick people.”

 Remember, there are many mystery shopper opportunities out there that are one hundred percent legitimate.
 Just watch out for red flags so you can enjoy your side hustle without getting scammed.

 Ciara McLaren contributed to this report.
 McLaren is a freelance writer with work in HuffPost, MoneyGeek, and The Penny Hoarder.
 You can find her on Substack (@camclaren).
 Lisa McGreevy is a former staff writer at The Penny Hoarder.